webandras/static-site-express/README.md

 ````
 2. Checkout the appropriate branch

-- minimal-starter-package: a bare bone starter where you can work almost from scratch
+- `minimal-starter-package`: a bare bone starter where you can work almost from scratch
-- development: if you want to have an exact replica of the [project's website](https::static-site-express.netlify.com/)
+- `development`: if you want to have an exact replica of the [project's website](https::static-site-express.netlify.com/)

 (Alternative: Use the 'Deploy to Netlify' button at the [project's website](https://static-site-express.netlify.com/))